-- BOILER MODE Set to Combination on MEMBER boilers, only the MASTER boiler. - DHW SETPOINT This does not need to be set on MEMBER boilers, only the MASTER boiler. - LOWER BAND This does not need to be on MEMBER boilers, only the MASTER boiler. - UPPER BAND This does not need to be set on MEMBER boilers, only the MASTER boiler. - PUMP PRIORITY This does not need to be set on MEMBER boilers, only the MASTER boiler.

-POST PURGE This needs to be set on all boilers.
-All boilers control their respective DHW pump/valve when they are called to perform DHW heating.

-SHARING This can be set on any boiler and will how boilers will cycle on/off when they are called to perform DHW Heating.

-LOCAL PUMP OFF This can be set on any boiler to determine how the local pump/valve behaves when called to perform DHW heating.

-PURGE TO This does not need to be set on MEMBER boilers, only the MASTER boiler.

-HYB SENSOR: = OFF.
+- BOILER MODE Set to Combination on MEMBER boilers, only the MASTER boiler. - DHW SETPOINT This does not need to be set on MEMBER boilers, only the MASTER boiler. - LOWER BAND This does not need to be on MEMBER boilers, only the MASTER boiler. - UPPER BAND This does not need to be set on MEMBER boilers, only the MASTER boiler. - PUMP PRIORITY This does not need to be set on MEMBER boilers, only the MASTER boiler. - POST PURGE This needs to be set on all boilers.
+All boilers control their respective DHW pump/valve when they are called to perform DHW heating. - SHARING This can be set on any boiler and will how boilers will cycle on/off when they are called to perform DHW Heating. - LOCAL PUMP OFF This can be set on any boiler to determine how the local pump/valve behaves when called to perform DHW heating. - PURGE TO This does not need to be set on MEMBER boilers, only the MASTER boiler. - HYB SENSOR: = OFF.
 This sensor is selectable for Method 5A only.

-NOTICE JPS1 MUST be cut on all boilers providing DHW.
+NOTE: JPS1 MUST be cut on all boilers providing DHW.
 Cutting JPS1 limits to maximum temperatures to 200F.

-DHW Method 3: DHW Heating Only, Using a Header Sensor Input
+DHW METHOD 3: DHW Heating using a Header Sensor Input

-Figure 31 Example: DHW Only Using Header Sensor, Primary/Secondary - Method 3
+Menu Example: DHW Only/ Header Sensor, Method 3